KRITIAN STEEN FREDERIKSEN – PHYSICAL EXERCISE AND CLINICAL APPLICATION OF AD BIOMARKERS

 T. RUNE NIELSEN – CROSS-CULTURAL ASSESSMENT AND DEMENTIA IN ETHNIC MINORITIES

-Neuropsychologist.
+Postdoctoral fellow, neuropsychologist.
 Main research focus is cross-cultural assessment of cognitive deficits and ethnic differences in dementia diagnostics, treatment and care.
 He is initiating and coordinating national and international studies on the development and validation of cross-cultural cognitive tests, and on development of models for culturally sensitive pre- and post-diagnostic support.

 KIEU PHUNG – CROSS-CULTURAL DEMENTIA EPIDEMIOLOGY AND PUBLIC HEALTH INTERVENTIONS

 MD, neuroepidemiologist and visiting professor at the University of Santo Tomas and University of the Philippines.
 Main research focus is dementia frequency, risk factors and risk modification across different cultures and ethnic groups.
 She has conducted population-based studies in Denmark and Lebanon and is currently working on a research project in the Philippines that studies the attributable risk of vascular risk factors for dementia.

 Senior researcher, MPharm and director of the Danish Dementia BioBank.
 Main research focus is molecular and genetic biomarkers for diagnosis and prognosis of neurodegenerative diseases as well as for response to interventions.
 Coordinator of the Danish Dementia BioBank’s participation in international collaborative biomarker projects and projects related to sample quality.

 JONATHAN WARDMAN – SCA2 AT THE CELLULAR LEVEL